JakeOrichmond/CodeReviewJSapi/README.md

 ## Support and contact details

-_If you need help please check the Contact me at joshlogan32323@gmail.com_
+_If you need help please check the Contact me at jakeorichmond@gmail.com_

 ## Technologies Used